jbmay/proxmox-tf-modules/modules/k3s/README.md

   - If there are any default cloud-init settings on the template for configuring a user, password, or ssh key then a subsequent apply will want to destroy and recreate the VMs because cloud-init changes force a recreation.
 It is recommended to remove these settings from the templates being used with this module

 # Workaround for disk expansion bug
+Update: This issue is apparently specific to Proxmox versions before 8.x [according to the provider dev](https://github.com/bpg/terraform-provider-proxmox/issues/1747#issuecomment-2641864871).
+If using Proxmox 8 or newer, this shouldn't be an issue

 Discovered that the bug related to expanding disks can be worked around by manually rebooting VMs after applying with updated disk size, followed by a second apply.

 Steps: